KathleenDollard/incremental-samples/docs/overview.md

 Once code is generated, the user cannot change it.
 This is enforced by Visual Studio, but more importantly the next compilation would ignore and overwrite any user changes.

-To create code the user can edit and build on, use [.NET templating]().
+To create code the user can edit, use [.NET templating]().

 ### Generators cannot be ordered or dependent

 Each generator is independent and does not rely on any other generator.
-Any mechanism for ordering or dependency will eventually result in a conflict with no realistic route to resolution by the user of conflicting generators.
+Any mechanism for ordering or dependency between generators will eventually result in a conflict with no realistic route to resolution by the user of conflicting generators.

-Also, generators depending on other generators would require the compilation to be recreated many more times, and we do not believe we could do this and preserve design time performance.
+Also, generators depending on other generators would require the compilation to be recreated many times, and we do not believe we could do this and preserve design time performance.

-We are aware that some small loosening of this restriction would be useful, and are working on designs in this space.
+We are aware that some small loosening of this restriction would be useful, and are working on designs in this space, possibly involving a small number of specific generation phases. [[ Review: do we have an issue on this we can link? ]]

 ### Generators only create C# and Visual Basic code

 While generators can read files for additional input, such as configuration information, they can only add to a compilation, and cannot output files directly.
-We would like feedback about your scenario if you need to output files that are not VB or C# code.
+We would like feedback about your scenario if you need to output files that are not VB or C# code. [[ Review: do we have an issue on this we can link? ]]